zx80/flask-simple-auth/README.md

-Simple authentication, authorization and parameter checks for [Flask](https://flask.palletsprojects.com/), controled from Flask configuration and the `route` decorator.
+Simple authentication, authorization and parameter checks for [Flask](https://flask.palletsprojects.com/), controled from Flask configuration and the extended `route` decorator.

 ## Example